Room with a view: America’s highest penthouses

 Described by The Field Team at Sotheby’s International Realty as "the grandest residence of all", the architectural masterpiece was designed by SHoP Architects and stands proud in the heart of Manhattan, moments from The Plaza and Central Park.

-The top floor is an entertainment space, with a magnificent bar, billiards table, screening room, service kitchen and indoor Sunset Lounge.
+The top floor is an entertainment space, with a magnificent bar, billiards table, screening room, service kitchen, and indoor Sunset Lounge.
 There are also two exterior terraces, totalling 618 square feet (57.4m).
-Quadplex 80 was for sale via Sotheby's International Realty in June 2025 for $110 million.
+Quadplex 80 was previously for sale via Sotheby's International Realty for $110 million (£80.6m).
 This penthouse is undeniably one of the finest in the world.

 Central Park Tower penthouse, Manhattan, New York: 1,550 feet (472m)

-Located on New York's City's so-called Billionaires' Row, Central Park Tower soars up 1,550 feet (472m) and is the tallest residential building in the world.
-It's also the second-tallest building in the United States (behind One World Trade Center) and the Western Hemisphere, not to mention the 15th tallest building in the world.
+Located on New York City's so-called Billionaires' Row, Central Park Tower soars up 1,550 feet (472m) and is the tallest residential building in the world.
+It's also the second-tallest building in the United States (behind One World Trade Center) and the Western Hemisphere, not to mention the 15th-tallest building in the world.

 Central Park Tower penthouse, Manhattan, New York: 1,550 feet (472m)

-The building's penthouse was priced at $65.8 million in June 2025, when it was for sale with Savills.
-Featuring stunning living rooms with floor-to-ceiling glass walls, dramatic structural columns and generous ceilings, it is the epitome of luxury.
+The building's penthouse was priced at $65.8 million (£48.2m), when it was for sale with Savills.
+Featuring stunning living rooms with floor-to-ceiling glass walls, dramatic structural columns, and generous ceilings, it is the epitome of luxury.

 The apartment has a gorgeous open-plan living room, with a lounge and dining area, as well as a designer kitchen and five bedrooms.
 The interior was designed by Rottet Studio and boasts imported stones, custom millwork and high-end fittings and fixtures by the likes of Miele and Dornbracht.